Anesthesiology & Pain Medicine >> Education >> Fellowship in Regional Anesthesiology

 Fellowship in Regional Anesthesiology

 The Regional Anesthesia Fellowship at University of Washington offers a one or two-year fellowship for trainees who have completed a three-year anesthesia residency training program in an accredited program in the U.S. or an equivalent program.
-This clinical fellowship is based at University of Washington Medical Center, the Roosevelt Ambulatory Surgery Center and Harborview Medical Center.
+This clinical fellowship is based at University of Washington Medical Center-Montlake, University of Washington Medical Center-Northwest, the Roosevelt Ambulatory Surgery Center and Harborview Medical Center.
 The general goal is to provide advanced training in all aspects of Regional Anesthesia including the use of ultrasound guided techniques and the use of peripheral nerve catheters.
 The program is flexible and can accommodate candidates with different areas and levels of interest.

 Description

 The Department of Anesthesiology and Pain Medicine offers 3 clinical fellowship positions in Regional Anesthesia based at UWMC and at HMC.
-The regional fellow will devote 60% of their effort to academic activities related to regional anesthesia, including learning advanced regional anesthesia techniques from our national and internationally known faculty experts, teaching and supervising residents, and performing clinical research.
+The regional fellow will devote 60% of their effort to academic activities related to regional anesthesia, including learning advanced regional anesthesia techniques from our national and internationally known faculty experts, teaching and supervising residents, participating and teaching at our annual cadaver workshop, and performing clinical research.

 Clinical Experience

-The clinical activities undertaken by the regional fellow will consist of a 40% effort working as an acting instructor in the department of Anesthesiology and Pain Medicine including clinical OR work and three15 hour in-house OR call sessions per month.
+The clinical activities undertaken by the regional fellow will consist of a 40% effort working as an Acting Instructor in the Department of Anesthesiology and Pain Medicine including clinical OR work and three 12 hour in-house OR call sessions per month.

 Application Process